johnath/beep/README.md

 changed, and eventually the changes had accumulated to so much that the result could not really be called `beep-1.3` any more.

+However, with the last repository activity in early 2013, Jonathan's github beep repository had been basically unmaintained for almost 6 years, so Hans Ulrich created https://github.com/spkr-beep/beep/ as a new home for beep.
+All contributors are welcome there, old and new.

 This following part has been taken from the original `README` by original `beep` author Johnathan Nightingale where he tells how `beep` came about.